dburian/transformer_document_embedding/log/evaluation_environment.md

 2. easy arguments loading, which are also automatically saved (see [experiment configuration][experiment_config])
 3. easily defined grid search (see [grid search config][experiment_config])
-4. avoiding *some* code repetition (though not as much as initially planed)
+4. avoiding *some* code repetition (though not as much as initially planned)
 5. automatic and systematic saving of experiment results and logging

 ## Implementation